vectorgrp/sil-kit/docs/configuration/configuration-services.rst

      - The name of the CAN Controller
    * - Network
      - The name of the CAN Network to connect to (optional)
-   * - UseTraceSinks
-     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by this controller.
-Trace sinks are referred to by their name and can be used by multiple controllers. (optional)
-   * - Replay
-     - A :ref:`replay configuration <sec:cfg-participant-replay>` to be used
-       by this controller. (optional)

 .. _sec:cfg-participant-lin: